Stars1233/Neuraxon/readme.md

 - Exhibits emergent complexity and self-organization

-## 🎮 Neuraxon Game of Life
+## 🎮 Neuraxon Game of Life 2.0

 **A complete artificial life simulation powered by Neuraxon networks!**

-The **Neuraxon Game of Life** is a sophisticated demonstration of the framework's capabilities in an evolutionary, multi-agent environment.
+The **Neuraxon Game of Life 2.0 ** is a sophisticated demonstration of the framework's capabilities in an evolutionary, multi-agent environment.
 Each agent (called an "NxEr") is controlled by its own Neuraxon network, allowing emergent behaviors and evolutionary dynamics.

 ### Features